 Integrated Health Care

-Integrated health care – the coordination of physical and behavioral health care services – is a core component of MHA’s work.
+Integrated health care – the coordination of physical and behavioral health care services – is a core component of MHA of Greater Houston’s work.
 Although physical and mental health are linked, our health care system has traditionally addressed them separately.
 Integrated health care aims to abolish this separation, an important step in providing access to and normalizing behavioral health treatment.

 Individuals with behavioral health disorders often have physical health conditions as well, and vice versa.
 Chronic illnesses such as diabetes, cancer, and heart disease often are accompanied by behavioral ailments such as depression or anxiety.
 Behavioral health needs are most often presented first in a primary care setting, yet research shows that approximately half of those individuals with behavioral health disorders go undiagnosed in primary care.
 Individuals with severe mental illnesses are less likely than the general population to receive primary care services, and they die of physical ailments an average of 25 years early than the rest of the population.